Approach & Practice

 Interdependence

-Our practices are grounded in the what Thich Nhat Hanh describes as interbeing - the awareness of our profound interconnectedness and the responsibilities and care that awareness awakes in us in our decisions and actions.
+Our practices are grounded in the what Thich Nhat Hanh describes as interbeing - the awareness of our profound interconnectedness and the responsibilities and care that awareness awakens in us, in our decisions, and in our actions.

 What Making Does